mandeepcodetechniq/iOS-game-Tutorial/README.md

 }
 ```

-This is the result, the laser balls go right though the bug monsters.
+This is the result, the laser balls go right through the bug monsters.
 We don't want that!
 Now we need to use Physics to detect collisions.

 <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/firstBall-1.png">

 ### Physics, finally!
-SpriteKit comes with a built in Physics Engine, this means we can detect collision.
+SpriteKit comes with a built-in Physics Engine, this means we can detect collision.
 Why do we want that?
 When a bug collides with the player, it's game over.
 When the laser ball collides with the bug, the bug dies.
 We want to implement that.

 Okay, here we are setting Physics categories.
 What are those?
 <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/expl.png">